dfinity/motoko/doc/md/mutable-state.md

 As with `+=`, this combined form avoids repeating the assigned variable’s name on the right hand side of the (special) assignment operator `#=`.

-The [full list of assignment operations](language-manual.md#syntax-ops-assignment) lists numerical, logical, and textual operations over appropriate types (number, boolean and text values, respectively).
+The full table [assignment operators](language-manual.md#assignment-operators) lists numerical, logical, and textual operations over appropriate types (number, boolean and text values, respectively).

 ## Reading from mutable memory